Objectives:

 Student Activity

-Students read Evaluating the Congress to examine the accomplishments and limitations of the national government under the Articles of Confederation.
-They complete a “report card” table, assigning pass or fail grades to the Continental Congress in foreign relations/diplomacy, the economy, and western expansion, and justify each grade with evidence from the reading.
-Next, they read about the Northwest Ordinance of 1787 and complete a graphic organizer explaining how the ordinance reflected democratic ideals, such as protecting civil liberties, allowing new states to elect assemblies and draft constitutions, and prohibiting slavery in the territory.
+Students read Evaluating the Congress to examine the accomplishments and limitations of the Continental Congress under the Articles.
+They complete a “report card” table, assigning pass or fail ratings in foreign relations/diplomacy, the economy, and western expansion, with written explanations.
+Students then read about the Northwest Ordinance of 1787 and use a graphic organizer to explain how the ordinance’s provisions for civil liberties, self-government, banning slavery, and state constitutions reflected democratic ideals.

 Teacher Moves